rsuwaileh/TLLMR4CM/README.md

 For reproducibility, you need to follow these steps:

 1. **Download the datasets** from the repository: Unfortunately, the crisis-related Twitter LMR datasets are licensed and have to be requested from the corresponding authors [3-4].
-2. **Preprocess the datasets**: You need to convert the datssets into BILOU format and partition the datasets.
+2. **Preprocess the datasets**: You need to convert the datasets into BILOU format and partition the datasets.
 Both CoNLL-2003 and BTC datasets are preprocessed and ready for download in this repository.
-Unfortunately, the preparation steps involve manual curation conducted at our side on the data before running the LMR model.
+Unfortunately, the preparation steps involve manual curation conducted on our side before running the LMR model.
 Thus, to make the results reproducible, once you confirm that you acquired the crisis-related Twitter LMR datasets, we can share with you the preprocessed and partitioned data that we have.

 ## The LMR model:
 We employed the NER BERT-based model from [HuggingFace](https://huggingface.co/) library.
 To run this model, follow the steps in [this forked version](https://github.com/rsuwaileh/transformers/tree/master/examples/ner).

+You download the best zero-shot performing models from [models](https://github.com/rsuwaileh/TLLMR4CM/tree/main/data) directory.
+These models trained using `Combined.joint` setup for each disaster.
+The models' naming format is `Combined.joint-<dataset>-e<#epochs>-b<#training_batches>-lr<learning_rate>.gz`.

+- The `dataset` is the 2-char code of the affected area by the target disaster: `ch`, `ho`, `lo`, `ny`, and `nz` refer to `Chennai floods 2015`, `Houston floods 2016`, `Louisiana floods 2016`, `Hurricane Sandy 2012`, and `Christchurch earthquake 2012` disaster events.
+- The `#epochs`, `#training_batches`, and `learning_rate` are the best hyperparameters for each model.

-### Publications
+## Publications
 ```
 @article{suwaileh2022tlLMR4disaster,
     title={When a Disaster Happens, We Are Ready: Location Mention Recognition from Crisis Tweets},